Pork Veggie Stir-Fry

 - In a skillet or wok, stir-fry cauliflower in 2 tablespoons oil for 3 minutes.
 Add carrots; stir-fry for 2 minutes.
 Add corn and peas; stir-fry until vegetables are crisp-tender.
 Remove; keep warm.

 - Stir-fry pork in remaining oil for 2 minutes.
 Add onions, garlic, ginger and chili powder; stir-fry until pork is no longer pink.
 Remove; keep warm.

 - Return vegetables and pork mixture to pan; heat through.
 Stir in peanuts.
-Serve with rice.
-Yield: 6 servings.
+If desired, serve with rice.